![]() |

 Once installed, to use the library in your C++ code, you just need to include the following header file in your source files:

-Then when compiling your code, make sure to link against OpenCV and the librifeatures.so shared object, as well as using c++11 or later and the OpenMP extensions.
-E.g. to compile a source file called my_program.cpp to produce an executable called my_program, use something like the following:
+shared object, as well as using c++11 or later and the OpenMP extensions.
+E.g. to compile a source file called my_program.cpp

-If you have decided not to install the library on your system as above, you just need to add the include directory to the list of directories your compiler looks at for headers, and add the compiled shared object file to the linker dependencies.
+directory to the list of directories your compiler looks at for headers, and add the compiled shared object file to the linker dependencies.

-The repository includes an example file (example/rotinv_test.cpp) with plenty of comments that demonstrates how to use the basic functionality of the library.
+) with plenty of comments that demonstrates how to use the basic functionality of the library.

-You can compile it (once the library has been installed, as above) by running the following from the build directory:
+You can compile it (once the library has been installed, as above) by running the following from the build

-You can then run it with on a video file (path/to/some/video/file.avi):
+You can then run it with on a video file (path/to/some/video/file.avi

 The full documentation can be found here or generated from the source using Doxygen.
-To do this, install the Doxygen tool (available in most GNU/Linux repositories) and from the doc directory run.
+To do this, install the Doxygen tool (available in most GNU/Linux repositories) and from the doc

-This will generate an html version of the documentation in the html subdirectory, which you can view by opening index.html in your browser.
+This will generate an html version of the documentation in the html

 This library was used in the following publications: